 Choose what works for you.
-Many people find that beginning with a more hands-on approach and progressing to hands-off and then out of the room works well.
+Many people find that beginning with a more hands-on approach, progressing to hands-off, and then out of the room works well.

-However you choose to soothe, ensure you do so with as little stimulation or interaction as possible.
+However you choose to soothe, to be sure to do so with as little stimulation or interaction as possible.
 Keep sound, light, and movement to a minimum and avoid eye contact whenever you can.
-Only pick your child up as a last resort or if they are obviously upset beyond what is reasonable for you both.
+Only pick your child up as a last resort, or if they are obviously upset beyond what is reasonable for you both (7).

 Watch Those Feedings

 If you are happy with feeding your baby off to sleep, that’s fine.
 You should continue to do so.
 However, that also means that now is not the time to teach your baby to sleep alone.